Quick Spanish for Travelers

 Fill with this please (point to the most expensive gasoline-the cheaper gas is much lower octane than cheap gas in the U.S.).

-llene con este por favor.
+Llene con este por favor.

 yeh-nay kohn EES-teh por fa-VOR